atom-dispencer/iAtomSys/VM/README.md

 |-------|-----|------|----------------------------------------------------------------|
 | Carry | 1   | 0001 | Active when the accumulator has carried a bit during addition. |

+## IO-Ports (External Communication)
+The VM can communicate via its four `IOPorts`, which behave somewhat like UARTs.
+Each `IOPort` is bound to a memory address and a CPU flag, and will passively receive and buffer input from external sources, and will not change the VM state until commanded to perform an input- or output-shuffle operation.
+*(See the `PIS` and `POS` instructions)*

+At the end of every CPU cycle, each `IOPort` will set its bound CPU flag **HIGH** if its input buffer has outstanding data, otherwise it will set it **LOW**.

+### Operations
+- Read:
+  - Copy the next value from internal input buffer to the bound address.
+  - If there is no data in the input buffer, the copied value will be zero.
+- Write:
+  - Copy the value at the bound address into its internal output buffer.

 ## Example Programs
 ```